 Data Plus is offered at the promotional price of $0.50/GB of data ingest, a 65% bundled discount compared to using each capability individually.

-With Data Plus, data-first engineering organizations get access to industry-leading performance, scale, and governance capabilities to support their growing observability practice.
-It includes extended data retention for historical analysis, high-performance querying across larger volumes of data, and FedRAMP and HIPAA compliance for eligible customers.
-More features are on the way, including exports of streaming and historical data, additional cloud provider choice, and more.
+With Data Plus, data-first engineering organizations get access to industry-leading security, performance, scale, and governance capabilities to support their maturing observability practice.
+It includes extended data retention for historical analysis, high-performance querying across larger volumes of data, FedRAMP Moderate and HIPAA eligibility, exports of streaming and historical data, additional cloud provider choice, and more.